hunter-h25/AboutMe/README.md

 - This is a program I built on my own that asks the user to input the number of sides on a dice and the amount they want to roll
 - The main struggle with this was figuring out how to have the dice have independent values rather than both the dice rolling the same number each time
 - This was orignaly built in replit then copied to GitHub

+### Hangman

+#### Goal
+I wanted to challenge myself while I have been learning python, so I created what started off as a simple project.
+At the start I had what was an extremely basic version of the game with only a few words to chose from.
+Even with this I was unable to figure out how to get the computer to process a letter being repeated in a word.
+This caused me to only pull from a selection of words that did not repeat any letters.
+Too me that made the game feel too easy.
+If I wanted to move further through my game development I needed to get around this problem.
+After about a week of thinking about the problem, and some trial and error, I finally got the code to work.
+I know this is a smaller, more simple, task for most developers but this was a huge win for me and I hope that my code can help others learn.
+##### Features that have been added since start of project
+- Double letter capability
+- More words
+- Lives tracker
+- Repeating guess detection
+- Simpler way of checking if the player's guess is in the word